 However, they didn’t offer any of the support I needed.
 They just signposted me to some online resources.
-I also got a few phone numbers I could call, and the details of my local A&E if it got too bad, which I could have gotten myself.
+I also got a few phone numbers I could call, and the details of my local A&E if it got too bad, which I could have got myself.
 In subsequent emails, they looked up some other details of support for me, like details for my Mental Health Trust and organisations like Mind.
 But none of that information was of use to me, because it wasn’t something I didn’t already know.

 My Mental Health Trust had discharged me because “they are unable to treat me at this time”.
-Mind in my area didn’t offer anything that was useful for me, and I already know where my nearest two A&E’s are because I’ve had a lot of hospital referrals due to my health problems.
+Mind in my area didn’t offer anything that was useful for me, and I already know where my nearest two A&Es are because I’ve had a lot of hospital referrals due to my health problems.

-Not that any of this was my disability advisor’s fault, they’re just doing as the university policy dictates them to do.
+Not that any of this was my disability advisor’s fault.
+They’re just doing as the university policy dictates them to do.
 The problem is that these policies always seemed to be designed to offer the bare minimum.
 They also seem to be designed by people who haven’t had a suicidal episode themselves, or by someone who at least can understand how it feels to have one.

 After writing University Mental Health Support: Is it Enough?, I realised just how poor my current university’s mental health support actually was.
 The University of Bristol seems to offer a lot better support than my university does.
 Although, that might be due to their mental health crisis, which caused 13 students to take their own lives in three years (Independent).

-Lastly, if you’d like to support my blog then you can make a donation of any size below also.
+Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,

 Unwanted Life readers.